RosettaCommons/documentation/rosetta_basics/preparation/preparing-structures.md

 ## Sagar's Reply

-I just use repack with sc\_min, and include the ligand in the process.
+I just use repack with `-sc_min`, and include the ligand in the process.

 ## Rocco's Reply